venuvivek-cheruku/pokemon-app/README.md

 - Pokelist Tab

-  - contains the list of Pokemons, first, it fetches 50 Pokemons at a time from the API.
-Click to "load more" button to fetch another 50 pokemon and so on.
+  - contains the list of Pokemons, first, it fetches 50 Pokemons from the API at a time of application loads.
+Click to "load more" button to fetch another 50 Pokemons and so on.

-  - search function is used to fetch a particular Pokemon from API.
+  - search function filter and display a particular Pokemon from API.

   - "🖤" is a button used to make the Pokemon favourite.
 All Favourite Pokemons are displayed on the Favourites Tab.